tbensky/npct/README.md

 1. Sometimes you might have trouble getting Chrome to "see" ESP32.
 If so, type `chrome://bluetooth-internals/#devices` into the URL location field, and try to connect to the ESP32 manually.
 When you do so, go back to `config.html` and it should work.

+Come back to `config.html` as needed to update your health information or query the devices for contacts that may have occurred while you were out.

 # Participate in contact tracing

 You are done.
 Power the ESP32 using a battery and take it with you when you go out!
-The battery should power it for 20+ hours, so be sure not to disconnect it while you're out and about.
+The battery should power it for 20+ hours.
+Be sure not to disconnect it while you're out and about, as any logged contact information will be lost.

 Be sure to re-visit `config.html` as your health situation changes.
 Also you can use `config.html` to read any contact information that came in while you were out.